Skip to main content

 1. Total compensation.
 This is the monetary portion of the equation (‘take home $’) and is usually made of base salary, commission, bonus, awards, and equity.

 2. Total rewards.
 This is the nonmonetary (although costly to employers) portion.
-It can include benefits (extended healthcare, vision, dental), PTO, remote-friendly, flexible work schedules, learning stipends, wellness programs, etc.
+It can include employee benefits (extended healthcare, vision, dental), PTO, remote-friendly, flexible work schedules, learning stipends, wellness programs, etc.

 Top tip: Before putting any programs in place I suggest you do focus groups, keep an eye on our employee surveys for comments, and understand how your workforce is transforming (e.g. is there a wave of ‘new parents’?) to put together the best package for your current and future workforce.